What is the faculty like?

 For Primary Care residents, where is home?
 HUP or PPMC?

 The answer is both.
 All Penn residents rotate equally through the inpatient wards at HUP, the VA, and PPMC.
 Standard track residents have continuity practice at one of the three sites; all the primary care residents have their continuity practice at Penn Presbyterian in the Penn Center for Primary Care with the other key faculty.
-Dr. Marc Shalaby, the Primary Care Program Director, practices and has his academic office at PPMC, as does the Primary Care Program Administrator, Jenna Quinn.
+Dr. Marc Shalaby, the Primary Care Program Director, practices and has his academic office at PPMC, as does the Primary Care Program Administrator, Jenna Brown.

 Can I switch from one program to another?